Gurdwaras in the Midlands

 Why?
 Because now Sikh charities are really delivering benefits to the wider community through the provision of langar outside Gurdwara premises and on almost all occasions are working directly with Gurdwaras to achieve this.
 I was also reminded that reading about certain Gurdwaras might bring curious people to visit and learn more about us.
 Both of these were good points.

 Finally, this article is not a comment on how these Gurdwaras are run, the committees or politics.
 The fact we are still talking about Gurdwara committees in 2021 is depressing, but it is also our reality.
 In this article, I'm not making judgements on how Gurdwaras are run and I appreciate the Panth (nation) will have strong views on certain choices.
 My aim is not to be divisive, but to bring focus on the work those before us have done to provide us with Gurdwara facilities throughout the UK.
+You can read other articles in this series here.

 5. Nanaksar Thath Isher Darbar, Wolverhampton